Effects of Aging

 The recovery capacity of a masters athlete is generally less

-than their younger counterpart so periodization of training becomes
+than their younger counterpart, so periodization of training

-even more important for the serious masters competitor.
-Periods
+becomes even more important for the serious masters competitor.

-of recovery should be longer and more pronounced than for younger
+Periods of recovery should be longer and more pronounced than

 periodization models, the recovery microcycles should have